neonov1y/embedded-atmega328p-asm/README.md

 Transmission of word "hello" by USART.
 (USART configuration: baud rate 9600, single stop bit, disabled parity check, 8 bits for character)
 #### 4. USART RX (reception)
-Reception of characters by USART and comparison of received character to expected value.
-In case of match programm change pin's state.
+Reception of characters by USART and comparison of each received character to expected value.
+In case there is a match, the program changes the state of the pin.
 (USART configuration: baud rate 9600, single stop bit, disabled parity check, 8 bits for character)
 #### 5. USART TX/RX interrupts
 Reception of characters by USART and sending it back.